Linyxus/graph-renderer/README.md

 ```
 or replace `vertax` with `v`.

-This command will put a vertax.
+This command will add a vertax whose position is given in the command.

 ![f_8593.png](http://linfile.xyz/data/vip_data/f_8593.png)